md-redwan-hossain/cydm/README.md

 - Install the dependencies first: `pip3 install -r requirements.txt`

-- Then run CYDL by this command: `python3 cydl.py`
+- Then run CYDM by this command: `python3 cydm.py`

 <a href="https://trackgit.com">